International transfers of personal data

 The EU has developed specific provisions concerning cross-border data flows and privacy protections to be tabled in international trade negotations.

 Transfers in certain sectors are based on specific international agreements.
-Examples of international agreements involving the transfer of personal data:
+Examples of international agreements involving the transfer of personal data are: